nirmithrai/ARC/Notes/Cogito - First Person Immersive Sim Template Project.md

 loading_screen.gd is surprisingly big and complicated. loading screen might itself be quite an adventure on its own.

-next time: QuestSystem and EasyMenus
+next time: QuestSystem and EasyMenus, also make a list of all the main folders and check them off as we go though them.

 # Notes 4